 Nicola mainly writes about early modern British history, although her recent doctoral thesis was all about the jewellery collections of the Queens of England.
 If you’ve been following me for a while you will be well aware of my love of all things royal and sparkly.
 I think we’d make great friends!

-My fave book by Nicola – I read Nicola’s latest book Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester over Christmas and I honestly couldn’t get enough.
+My fave book by Nicola – I read Nicola’s second book Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester and I honestly couldn’t get enough.
 Nicola’s writing style is informative and clear and I wouldn’t hesitate to recommend this book to anyone.

 7. Dr Suzannah Lipscomb

 Another face you may recognise from TV (or it could be those trademark blonde corkscrew curls) Suzannah is a bit of an authority on early modern British history.
 One of her specialist subject areas is also the history of witchcraft, which really interests me too.
 I love exploring the differences in how the witch trial craze played out across different countries.

 Suzannah has also recently curated a new exhibition all about total girl boss Bess of Hardwick at Hardwick Hall (search for the #wearebess hasthtag on social media).
 I was lucky enough to see it when I visited Hardwick last year – check out my thoughts here.